BettercareHealth/bettercare/intrapartum-care/scrub.md

 The major side effects of the various contraceptive methods used after delivery are:

-Sterilisation:
+1. Sterilisation:

 	Tubal ligation and vasectomy have no medical side effects and, therefore, should be highly recommended during counselling of patients who have completed their families.
 Menstrual irregularities are *not* a problem.
 However, about 5% of women later regret sterilisation.

-Injectables:
+2. Injectables:

-Menstrual abnormalities, e.g. amenorrhoea, irregular menstruation or spotting.
+	*	Menstrual abnormalities, e.g. amenorrhoea, irregular menstruation or spotting.

-Weight gain.
+	*	Weight gain.

-Headaches.
+	*	Headaches.

-Delayed return to fertility within a year of stopping the method.
+	*	Delayed return to fertility within a year of stopping the method.
 There is no evidence that fertility is reduced thereafter.

 	With Nur-Isterate there is a quicker return to fertility, slightly less weight gain and a lower incidence of headaches and amenorrhoea than with Depo-Provera or Petogen.

-Combined pill:
+3. Combined pill:

-Reduction of lactation.
+	*	Reduction of lactation.

-Menstrual abnormalities, e.g. spotting between periods.
+	*	Menstrual abnormalities, e.g. spotting between periods.

-Nausea and vomiting.
+	*	Nausea and vomiting.

-Depression.
+	*	Depression.

-Fluid retention and breast tenderness.
+	*	Fluid retention and breast tenderness.

-Chloasma (a brown mark on the face).
+	*	Chloasma (a brown mark on the face).

-Headaches and migraine.
+	*	Headaches and migraine.

-Progestogen-only pill:
+4. Progestogen-only pill:

-Menstrual abnormalities, e.g. irregular menstruation.
+	*	Menstrual abnormalities, e.g. irregular menstruation.

-Headaches.
+	*	Headaches.

-Weight gain.
+	*	Weight gain.

-Copper containing intra-uterine contraceptive device.
+5. Copper-containing intra-uterine contraceptive device.

-Expulsion in 3–15 cases per 100 women who use the device for one year.
+	*	Expulsion in 3–15 cases per 100 women who use the device for one year.

-Pain at insertion.
+	*	Pain at insertion.

-Dysmenorrhoea.
+	*	Dysmenorrhoea.

-Menorrhagia (excessive and/or prolonged bleeding).
+	*	Menorrhagia (excessive and/or prolonged bleeding).

-Increase in pelvic inflammatory disease.
+	*	Increase in pelvic inflammatory disease.

-Perforation of the uterus is uncommon.
+	*	Perforation of the uterus is uncommon.

-Ectopic pregnancy is not prevented.
+	*	Ectopic pregnancy is not prevented.

 	Progesterone containing intra-uterine contraceptive devices (Mirena) have lesser side effects and reduce menstrual blood loss.
 These devices are expensive and not generally available in the public health sector.

-Condom:
+6. Condom:

-Decreased sensation for both partners.
+	*	Decreased sensation for both partners.

-Not socially acceptable to everyone.
+	*	Not socially acceptable to everyone.

-If a couple have completed their family the contraceptive method of choice is tubal ligation or vasectomy.
+> If a couple have completed their family the contraceptive method of choice is tubal ligation or vasectomy.

 Additional contraceptive precautions must be taken when the contraceptive effectiveness of an oral contraceptive may be impaired, e.g. diarrhoea or when taking antibiotics.
 There is no medical reason for stopping a hormonal method periodically to ‘give the body a rest’.